Suundumused/Windows-Joystick-Receiver/README.md

 ## Getting Started

-Follow these simple steps to get started with BeautifulUI:
+Follow these simple solution steps (option):

 1. Firewall(if you have problems):